 Shyness

 It may be more difficult for a shy child to connect with others and make friends.
 However, you can help your child feel more comfortable around people by reassuring them and boosting their confidence.
-For example, before going to a friend’s house, prepare your toddler by telling them who will be there and how the evening will go.
+For example, before going to a friend’s house, prepare your child by telling them who will be there and how the evening will go.
 Don’t pressure them if they’re quiet when you arrive, but praise their efforts if they smile at the guests and say hello, for example.
-Role-playing games, like restaurant, can also help.
+You can also accompany them to ask another child to play with them, and you can stay with the children for a while until they feel comfortable playing together.
+Role-playing games, like restaurant, can also help break the ice.
 They’re a fun way to show your child different ways to interact with others.

 School smarts